OitavenCW/Airplane-Seating-allocation/README.md

 # Ariplane-Seating-allocation

+This Go program runs using Cobra, a popular Go library for creating command-line applications.

-This Go program reads a seating arrangement file and tries to find suitable seats for a given family size.
+It reads a seating arrangement file and tries to find suitable seats for a given family size.
 The program attempts to seat the entire family together in adjacent seats or in the same row if possible.
 If there are not enough available seats in a row, the family members will be divided into multiple groups to accommodate as many family members together as possible.

 ## Usage